RConsortium/censusguide/README.md

 1. [tigris](https://cran.r-project.org/web/packages/tigris/index.html).
 Download TIGER/Line shapefiles from the United States Census Bureau (https://www.census.gov/geo/maps-data/data/tiger-line.html) and load into R as 'SpatialDataFrame' or 'sf' objects.

-2. [acs](https://cran.r-project.org/web/packages/acs/index.html).
-Provides a general toolkit for downloading, managing, analyzing, and presenting data from the U.S. Census (https://www.census.gov/data/developers/data-sets.html), including SF1 (Decennial short-form), SF3 (Decennial long-form), and the American Community Survey (ACS).
-Confidence intervals provided with ACS data are converted to standard errors to be bundled with estimates in complex acs objects.
-Package provides new methods to conduct standard operations on acs objects and present/plot data in statistically appropriate ways.

-3. [choroplethr](https://cran.r-project.org/web/packages/choroplethr/index.html).
-Choroplethr facilitates creating choropleth maps of data at the State, County and Tract level through the functions `?state_choropleth`, `?county_choropleth` and `?tract_choropleth`.
-Choropleths are thematic maps where geographic regions, such as states, are colored according to some metric, such as the number of people who live in that state.

-    In addition to being a general purpose mapping package, choroplethr provides native support for mapping data from the American Community Survey (ACS) through functions such as `?get_state_demographics` and `?get_acs_data`.
-You can learn more about choroplethr at [Choroplethr.com](https://www.choroplethr.com).

 4. [tidycensus](https://cran.r-project.org/web/packages/tidycensus/index.html).
 An integrated R interface to the decennial US Census and American Community Survey APIs and the US Census Bureau's geographic boundary files.
 Allows R users to return Census and ACS data as tidyverse-ready data frames, and optionally returns a list-column with feature geometry for many geographies.

 5. [choroplethrMaps](https://cran.r-project.org/web/packages/choroplethrMaps/index.html). choroplethrMaps contains the Census Bureau's 2010 US State Map (see `?state.map`) and 2010 US County Map (see `?county.map`).
 These maps were modified in order to make them easier to render (for example, islands off the coast of Alaska that cross the antimeridian were removed).